5th grade class home page

 Hello and welcome to fifth grade!
 I am very excited to be teaching in my third year here at St. Christopher School.
 I received a B.A. in Education with a content focus in English from St. Louis University.
 I have sought out continuing education courses to help me grow professionally.
 As a graduate of St. Christopher, this school has held a special place in my heart since I was a child.
 I am always impressed by the strength and determination of our parents, students, and staff to keep St. Chris growing.

 Please remember to keep up-to-date on your child's progress using PowerSchool.

 All supplies should be brought to school everyday to make sure your child is successful.
 School supplies may need to be replenished.

-- 4th grade is studying multi-digit multiplication and long division.
+- 4th grade is studying probability and will soon start fractions.

 - **Fourth and fifth graders will continue to take times tests to practice their 0-12 multiplication facts.
 Please continue to study these every night at home.

 - 5th grade is studying the human body.